Can I Remove the Doors Between My House and Conservatory?

 How to Identify a Load-Bearing Wall

 Most external walls in UK homes are load-bearing.
-They typically support either floor joists from the room above or roof rafters.
-Signs that a wall is load-bearing include:
+Signs include:

 - The wall runs perpendicular to floor or ceiling joists